-The naive calculation that this means that corporate taxes have dropped by roughly one-fifth, or 20%, is wrong, for this figure is the decline in corporate taxes as a percentage of the total income tax paid by individuals and companies.
+The naive calculation that this means that corporate taxes have dropped by roughly one-fifth, or 20%, is wrong, for this figure is the decline in corporate taxes as a percentage of the total income tax paid by all taxpayers, whether individuals or companies.
 The actual decline in corporate taxes is much higher, being on the order of about 50%.

 Treasure Islands, chapter 1.

 Although unbridled price competition can force more and more corporations to adopt these and other tax-evading – or, as they would prefer to call it, tax-minimizing – practices, it is not at all true that these considerable tax savings are entirely transferred to consumers in the form of lower prices.
 The stupid economist, with fanciful visions of perfectly competitive and efficient markets in one’s head, is liable to make this unjustified inference.
 However, the reality is often very different from the economist’s frequently unreal assumptions and beliefs about human behaviour, for there are numerous opportunities for those with corporate power and control to siphon off a part of these savings for themselves.
 Without exaggeration, this can be called corporate corruption, for though it is perfectly legal, it is really no different from the corruption that is common in some governments around the world, especially in poorer countries, where those in power siphon off a part of the government revenue or foreign aid that was intended to benefit the people.